Lynndroid21/Hypreco-dots/README.md

 ***REQUIRED:***

 * yay (for the future updates that use my own install script for maximum lazy lol.)
+ONLY REQUIRED FOR ARCH USERS!

 * Hyprland (duhh)
 * brightnessctl
 * flameshot